 During the daily programme we thank God for our food by praying.
 We teach children that they can talk to God in prayer at any time in the day and pray about how they are feeling.
 We regularly pray for children, family members and staff who are away or unwell.

 We teach the children about Easter and Christmas from a Biblical perspective.
-We do not teach against the ‘Easter bunny’ or ‘Santa Claus’ but we do not pro-actively use them in our celebration.
+We do not teach against the ‘Easter bunny’ or ‘Santa Claus’ but we do not actively use them in our celebration.

-Oatley Anglican Church has an Arndu Family Service once per term.
+Oatley Anglican Church has an Arndu Cares Sunday Service once per term.
 Arndu is invited to participate by singing or performing an item in the service.
 You are always welcome at every service but there is no obligation to attend.